 Hands up who can profess to actually know anything about their car, other than how to drive it?

-This was pretty much me, until I moved to the desert.
-If you are living in extreme climates such as the desert in the Middle East, it’s essential to understand not only how the heat can impact on your vehicle, but also the first steps to take when things go wrong!
+This was pretty much me until I moved to the desert.
+If you are living in extreme climates such as the desert in the Middle East, or deep in the US Southwest it’s essential to understand not only how the heat can impact your vehicle, but also the first steps to take when things go wrong!

-This is not a 4WD “how to” or off-roading guide, but a simple survival guide for your everyday driver who may find themselves confronting difficult conditions in a foreign place.
+This is not a 4-wheel drive “how to” or off-roading guide, but a simple survival guide for your everyday driver who may find themselves on a desert road trip and confronting difficult conditions in a foreign place.

-It is important to understand exactly how the heat can affect your vehicle – and a little mechanics 101!
+It is important to understand exactly how the heat can affect your vehicle, the limits of your vehicle in high temperatures – and a little mechanics 101!

 Tires in extreme heat

 If your tires are over inflated, the center will wear out much quicker than the edges.
 A properly inflated tire should have a more even surface.
-Make a stop at the air pump a part of your routine fuel stops (yes I know, that means getting out of your car in the heat – a worthy investment!)
+Make a stop at the air pump and check tire pressure as part of your routine fuel stops (yes I know, that means getting out of your car in the heat – a worthy investment!)

 Engine coolant and radiator